helq/haskell-practice/README.md

 # repl-ghci

-Some practice code I've been writing to learn Haskell.
+Some practice code I've been writing to "learn" Haskell